zll961020/LatentSync/README.md

 ./train_unet.sh
 ```

+We prepared three UNet configuration files in the ``configs/unet`` directory, each corresponding to a different training setup:

+- `stage1.yaml`: Stage1 training, requires **23 GB** VRAM.
+- `stage2.yaml`: Stage2 training with optimal performance, requires **30 GB** VRAM.
+- `stage2_efficient.yaml`: Efficient Stage 2 training, requires **20 GB** VRAM.
+It may lead to slight degradation in visual quality and temporal consistency compared with `stage2.yaml`, suitable for users with consumer-grade GPUs, such as the RTX 3090.

-You should change the parameters in U-Net config file to specify the data directory, checkpoint save path, and other training hyperparameters.
+Also remember to change the parameters in U-Net config file to specify the data directory, checkpoint save path, and other training hyperparameters.

 ## 🏋️‍♂️ Training SyncNet